setzler/DiDforBigData/README.md

 - [de Chaisemartin & D’Haultfoeuille
   (2020)](https://drive.google.com/file/d/1D93ltJUirR4zIqJZfSTwSLrA-6rSZpTJ/view).

-Using my fast laptop, I found that only the Callaway & Sant’Anna (2021) implementation could successfully estimate DiD with 100,000 unique individuals.
-While many DiD applications consider only a small number of unique individuals (e.g. a state-level policy roll-out design would typically have only 50 or so unique units), DiD designs at the household-level or firm-level using administrative data often involve millions of unique individuals.
+I found that only the Callaway & Sant’Anna (2021) implementation could successfully estimate DiD with 100,000 unique individuals.
+While many DiD applications consider only a small number of unique individuals (e.g. effects of a state-level policy on state-level aggregate outcomes would typically have only 50 or so unique units), DiD designs at the household-level or firm-level using administrative data often involve millions of unique individuals.